psycopg/psycopg/docs/advanced/rows.rst

 The following example can be checked with ``mypy --strict`` without reporting any issue.
-Pydantic will also raise a runtime error in case the `!PersonFactory` is used with a query that returns incompatible data.
+Pydantic will also raise a runtime error in case the `!Person` is used with a query that returns incompatible data.

 .. code:: python